YetiForceCompany/YetiForceDoc/docs/1-introduction/3-installation-manual.md

 ## Step 7 - Enter registration information

-Enter the data of the company that will use the CRM, the data will then be used to register the system.
+Enter the data of the company that will use the system, the data will then be used to register the system.

 According to the license, each system must be registered after the trial period of 14 days.